 For efficiency, it's best to wait until almost all of the leaves have fallen before raking.
 That way, you can get all of your raking out of the way in one day.
 In the meantime, mow regularly with either a mulching mower or a bag attachment to get rid of most of the leaves that fall the earliest.
 Just don't wait too long, which can be unhealthy for your grass.
 But do wait until the leaves are dry and you have a wind-free day.

-There's more than leaves, pine needles and cones, fallen branches, and refuse to remove when raking.
-There's also lawn thatch to be removed.
+In addition to leaves, pine needles and cones, and fallen branches, there's also lawn thatch to be removed when raking.
 Thatch is the layer of dead turfgrass tissue between the green vegetation and the soil surface that must be removed, or "dethatched," to maintain lawn health.
-Use raking mechanics that will allow you to kill two birds with one stone to remove both leaves and thatch:
+Proper raking allows you to kill two birds with one stone by removing both leaves and thatch:

 - Rake deeply and vigorously.

 - Take your time raking, so that you don't miss any spots.

 Raking deeply and vigorously can cause you to have fatigue in your hands, arms, shoulders, and back.
 Because you're bearing down hard on the rake to drive the tines into the thatch layer and dislodge it, you may be using muscles that you don't use much.
-Be sure to take breaks and switch how you're holding your hands (so that undue pressure isn't focused on one area).
+Be sure to take breaks and switch how you're gripping the rake so that undue pressure isn't focused on one area.
 Maintain good posture, with your knees bent and back straight.
-Let your legs do some of the work: Instead of constantly pulling leaves in with your arms, mix it up a bit sometimes by laying your rake down on some leaves and walking gently backward, dragging the leaves as you walk.
+Let your legs do some of the work instead of constantly pulling leaves in with your arms, mix it up by walking backward, dragging the leaves as you walk.